 My daughter, Amy has hosted this project in the past, with her friend Kam and although I’m going to be pretty busy in March, I thought I could squeeze in some time to do this for at least some of the days.

 I’m not setting expectations to create journals or scrapbook pages or even create a book or anything, but I THINK I can at least write a list a few days each week.
 You see, I’m not even committing to doing it every day.
 I’ll just take it one day at a time and see how it goes.

 I created the image above from the prompt: “Home is where…”

 I’m already behind, but hoping/planning to do be able to get creative and share some of them.

-” Trust me on this one.
+If you haven’t tried it before, trust me on this one.
+This turkey recipe is delicious.
+Never dry!
 The white meat melts in your mouth.
-This is a SLOW roasting method, but once in the oven, you can forget it until it comes out.
+It’s a SLOW roasting method, and once it’s in the oven, you can forget it for hours, until you’re ready to eat.

 Have fun and let me know how your dinner turns out.

 If you missed the beginning of this list you can find it here.